Apostrophe Use (`or ')

 When a plural noun ends in a letter other than s, we add (`s) to form the possessive....

 A singular compound noun shows possession with's at the end of the word.

 A plural compound noun receives an 's after first making the plural first.

 When two people possess the same item, we use the 's only after the second name.

 All contractions must contain an apostrophe in the places where one or more letters have been left out.

 won’t, shan’t, it’s, we’re, you're etc.

-Concerning apostrophe use and other punctuation items click on the preceding link.
-You'll go to a page with useful information regarding semicolon usage.
+Concerning apostrophe use click on this link.
+You'll go to a page with useful information regarding apostrophe usage.